-I’m a Senior Lecturer in modern history, and part of the Centre for Modern British Studies at the University of Birmingham (you can find my Full CV here).
+I’m a Senior Lecturer in modern history, and part of the Centre for Modern British Studies, at the University of Birmingham (you can find my Full CV here).
 I write for media including The Guardian, The Big Issue, The Scotsman and The Times Literary Supplement.
-My first books (for Oneworld Books and Oxford University Press) have been cultural histories of the nineteenth century.
+My first books (for Oneworld Books and Oxford University Press) were cultural histories of the nineteenth century.

 In 2013 I started to put photos/reports from reading trips online at a blog called Mountain, Coast, River (partly in an effort to learn to write more engagingly).
-And I’ve spent the last three years acquiring skills to help me adapt the themes I write about – in both non-fiction and fiction – to match up with those outdoors reading practices.
+I’ve then spent the last three years acquiring skills to help me adapt the themes I write about – in both non-fiction and fiction – to match up with those outdoors reading practices.
 This involved a project on the concept of time, collaborating with natural scientists, philosophers and others, which began in 2015 in Brazil, continued in Japan in 2016 and ended back in Brazil a year later.
 It also involved a visiting fellowship in the Irish Studies Centre at the National University of Ireland, Galway, and included experiments in nature writing for various magazines and books.
 Most of all, though, it involved trying to use immersion in places – especially places that are now much less widely frequented than they once were, such as past inter-island trading routes – as a form of research.

 Part of the reason I’ve tried to make these changes is that many of the important historical questions today are ones that relate to human embededness in their environments – whether weather, land, sea or other species – while today’s ecological crises demand historical perspectives.
 (And this isn’t all a story of measuring resource use, or building scientific visions of environmental history).
 I believe there’s an important place for storytelling, poetry, art and adventure in exploring how those relationships might work.